Cochliomyia macellaria: Parental care

 Male C. macellaria do not provide parental care.
 The males will typically mate quickly and have the females bear the young.
 Since the females lay so many eggs, there is little care provided by the actual mothers after laying the eggs.
 The females do strategically lay the eggs in dead skin flesh so that once the eggs hatch into larvae, nutrition will be readily available.

 Social behavior

 Traditional social behavior like lekking has not been observed in C. macellaria; however, other social behaviors have been observed.

 Egg laying

 It is common for female C. macellaria to lay eggs with other females.
 Since females may lay up to 250 eggs, it is common for aggregations of thousands of eggs to infest entire animal carcasses.

 Pheromone selectivity

-While C. hominivorax is closely related to C. macellaria, there are evolutionary developed methods that lead to reproductive isolation.
+While C. hominivorax is closely related to C. macellaria, traits developed during their evolution have led to reproductive isolation.
 One of these mechanisms is the interspecies response to the C. macellaria female pheromone.
-Studies on newly colonized C. hoinivorax males have demonstrated that the males do not response to the C. macellaria pheromone.
+Studies on newly colonized C. hominivorax males have demonstrated that the males do not respond to the C. macellaria pheromone.